Business Hours

 Please call or email to let us know when you have submitted your application!

-Establishes communication with victims/witnesses, provides crisis intervention services, advises victims of their statutory rights, keeps victims/witnesses informed regarding their cases, provides referrals to appropriate community resources and serves as a liaison between victims/witnesses and the Pima County Attorney’s Office personnel.
+The Victim Advocate establishes communication with victims/witnesses, provides crisis intervention services, advises victims of their statutory rights, keeps them informed about their cases, offers referrals to community resources, and acts as a liaison between victims/witnesses and the Pima County Attorney’s Office personnel.

-Typically, a position in this classification will have a Bachelor’s degree from an accredited college or university, with a major in journalism, communications, public relations, media communications, English or other closely related fields as determined by the appointing authority at the time of recruitment, and two years of experience in journalism, public relations or media relations.
+A Bachelor’s degree from an accredited college or university with a major in social or behavioral science, criminal justice, public administration or a closely related field as determined by the appointing authority at the time of recruitment and one year of experience in the area of assignment or other closely related field.

-(Additional relevant experience and/or education from an accredited university, college, trade or vocational school may be substituted.)
+(Additional relevant work experience/education from an accredited college or university may be substituted.)